FURK4NGG/blacklayer/README.md

 ```

-# If you want to disappear waybar when blacklayer is active follow these steps:
+# If you want to disappear waybar(for use 100% of screen) when blacklayer is active follow these steps:
 ```
 sudo chown -R "$USER:$USER" ~/.config/waybar
 chmod 700 ~/.config/waybar